GuangzhengLyu/Subminute-Ageing-Assessment-Retired-LIBs/6-Group-K-means/README.md

 This folder evaluates the sorting accuracy of retired batteries based on ageing assessment outputs.
 Batteries are grouped using a group-weighted K-means algorithm, and the sorting quality is quantified by the within-group dispersion of ageing trajectories (lower dispersion indicates higher sorting accuracy).

 The analysis compares sorting performance under different ageing-assessment task combinations (capacity-only vs adding RUL, internal-state features, and expanded-indicator SOHs).
-This module corresponds to Supplementary Fig. 14 to Supplementary Fig. 16.
+This module corresponds to **Supplementary Fig. 14 to Supplementary Fig. 16**.

 ---